owner2028/Pocket-Lab-Power-Supply/README.md

-# Pocket-Lab-Power-Supply
+# Pocket Lab Power Supply

 A lab bench power supply, but pocket-sized and battery powered.
+(This repo is currently WIP)

 ![Project photo](docs/images/photo-main.jpg)

-## What It Is
+## What it is:

 A 4S Lithium Ion-based Battery Bank which can act as a portable Lab-Bench Power Supply.

-## Features
+## Features:

 - Adjustable output voltage and current limit
 - Battery powered